 1986: Heisman Trophy winner Bo Jackson shocks the sports world by signing a professional baseball contract to play for the Kansas City Royals.
 Kansas City had selected Jackson in the fourth round of the 1986 June Draft.

-1974: Royals Hall of Fame pitcher Steve Busby retires the first nine White Sox to set and then American League record with 33 consecutive batters retired spanning two starts.
+1974: Royals Hall of Fame pitcher Steve Busby retires the first nine White Sox to set a then American League record.

 2004: The Royals trade former American League Rookie of the Year Carlos Beltran to Houston in a three-team deal.
 Kansas City receives Minor League third baseman Mark Teahen and pitcher Mike Wood from the Athletics along with catcher John Buck from the Astros.
 The Athletics get pitcher Octavio Dotel from the Astros.